So you want to lose weight? Your house can help with that.

 And the only thing different between what I did this year + what I’ve done in years past, is that this year, I GOT MY HOUSE ON BOARD.

-This time I used my own LOA Nesting philosophy + aimed it like a lazer at my weightloss goals
+This time I used my own Intentional Nesting philosophy + aimed it like a lazer at my weightloss goals

 I began living-as-if I was already at my dream weight.